Shaunshapeshift/CloudFundis/content/index.md

                 Machine learning, AI, and data science are rapidly becoming the pillars of IT, revolutionising how businesses operate.
 We empower you to build a strong IT foundation that enhances workflows and drives innovation.
             link: '/#'

-    - type: fullwidth-image
+    - type: section/fullwidth-image
       image: '/assets/images/design.png'

-    - type: simple-sec
+    - type: section/simple-sec
       section_classes: 'enhance efficiency-sec mt-h'
       inner_classes: 'enhance-efficiency dy-flex'
       headline: 'Meet BrightSpark, your new cloud solution.'